Adel-Lis/RouteGate/README.md

 #### Prerequisites

-Before beginig the set up process, you must have:
+Before beginning the setup process, you must have:

-- google account to access GCP
+- a Google account to access GCP
 - valid credit amount for GCP billing verification (**_you need to have billing credits in you account in order to set up RouteGate_**)

 #### Step 1 - Create a Google Cloud Platform Project